SAIDI

-SAIDI is measured in units of time, often minutes or hours.
-It is usually measured over the course of a year, and according to IEEE Standard 1366-1998 the median value for North American utilities is approximately 1.50 hours.
+SAIDI is measured in units of time, often minutes or hours; it is usually measured over the course of a year.
+According to IEEE Standard 1366–1998, the median value for North American utilities is approximately 1.50 hours.
+According to the U.S. Energy Information Administration annual electric power industry report, it is 2.0 hours, rising to the range of 3.5 to 8 hours, when "major events" are included.

 Comparison of SAIDI by country

-The following is a table of SAIDI for different countries; the share of renewable energy (gross electricity consumption) is also given: